 I write to you as someone who is currently employed by law enforcement.
 I have a very strong respect for justice, and I believe people ought to be punished for their crimes.
 John has served his time, and he has done so admirably; using that time to improve himself and set an example for other inmates and younger children.
 John has proved with his many activities during his incarceration to be an outstanding example of how the criminal justice system can work for the best.
 Now is the time to commend John for his unfaltering positive behavior over all these years.
 At the very least, rewarding John with parole will be a clear incentive to the other inmates he has served as an example to, that positive change during one’s incarceration will be reflected through positive consideration by the parole board.

-Most importantly, I write to you as a survivor of violent crime, who has been deeply effected by the actions, and friendship, of John MacKenzie.
+Most importantly, I write to you as a survivor of violent crime, who has been deeply affected by the actions, and friendship, of John MacKenzie.
 He has never once tried to argue that his crime was forgivable.
 In fact, I believe John will never be able to forgive himself for what he did so many years ago.
 John has taken full responsibility for the death of Matthew Giglio, and I can swear to you that I have never met anyone with such remorse for their actions.
 His heart reaches out to the family of Officer Giglio, to his wife, his children — I know of them only because John talks of them, wishing that he could give them back their loved one.
 He talks of them because he will never forget the pain that he caused them.
 I believe that he has connected to my mother and I because as survivors of a similar crime, we are the closest he can come to apologizing to the Giglio family, and we serve as constant reminders of that terrible pain that all survivors endure every day.
 I believe that John, whether incarcerated or not, truly understands, and will always experience, that unrelenting emotional pain.

 John MacKenzie will always live with the truth of what he has done in the past.
 It is what drives him to make amends by advocating for victims’ rights.
 As a survivor, I extend my most sincere compassion and sympathy to the friends and family of Matthew Giglio.
 I know that it is in his honor that John, upon release to parole, will become a model member of society.